arnesson/cordova-plugin-firebase/README.md

 });
 ```

-The `message` object passed to the callback function will contain the full platform-specific FCM message payload along with the following keys:
+The `message` object passed to the callback function will contain the platform-specific FCM message payload along with the following keys:
 - `messageType=notification|data` - indicates if received message is a notification or data message
 - `tap=foreground|background` - set if the call to `onMessageReceived()` was initiated by user tapping on a system notification.
     - indicates if the system notification was tapped while the app was in the foreground or background.
     - not set if no system notification was tapped (i.e. message was received directly from FCM rather than via a user tap on a system notification).

 Notification message flow: